cryptolake/printf/README.md

 #### [std_funcs.c](./std_funcs.c)

-This file contains some general purpose functions some are

-clone of standard c functions.
+This file contains some general purpose functions some are clones of standard c functions.

+## Testing

+Thet [test](test) directory contains the different tests in test.c format.

+To run tests do:

+`./exec.sh [test name]`

+check [exec.sh](./test/exec.sh) to see the tests format.

 ## Functions used